 Texas Travel Guide

-Historically the Texas plains were the haunt of Native American tribes like the Comanches and Apaches.
-The Spanish put in an appearance in 1519 but only began settlements in 1690.
-In the ensuing centuries Texas became a conglomeration of settlements of various immigrant groups, becoming an independent republic for 10 years with its characteristic Lone Star flag, before acquiring statehood in 1845.
+Historically, Native American groups like the Comanches and Apaches roamed the Texan plains and Spanish settlements only began in 1690.
+In the following centuries, Texas became a conglomeration of settlements of various immigrant groups, and was an independent republic for 10 years with its characteristic Lone Star flag, finally acquiring statehood in 1845.

-The word Texas is a corruption of a Native American term for 'friend', and the friendliness of the cosmopolitan Texan people is the cherry on the top for a state that has something to cater for everyone's interests, whether it be space flight or rodeo riding.
+The word Texas is a corruption of a Native American term for friend, and the hospitality of the cosmopolitan Texan people reflects this in a state that caters for everyone's interests.

 Become our Texas Travel Expert